toddehalexander/PushChecker/README.md

-# GitHub Commit Checker 🚀
+# GitHub Push Checker 🚀

 ## Description ℹ️

-This project allows you to check your GitHub commit activity.
+This project allows you to check your GitHub push activity.

 ## Functionality 🛠️

 - Enter your GitHub username.
-- Click "Check Commits" to see if you've pushed to GitHub today.
+- Click "Check Pushes" to see if you've pushed to GitHub today.
 - Displays your last push date.

 ## Implementation 🖥️